shuZro/dj-prepper/README.md

 ## how to use

 - -p: prep wav files (get bpm and key)
-- -a: saearch and download acapellas
+- -a: search and download acapellas
-- -i: saearch and download instrumentals
+- -i: search and download instrumentals
 - -u: playlist url
 - -h: help